Bungoma County: Economy

 The main economic activities include agriculture, manufacturing, services, and general retail.
+Bungoma county had a Gross County Product of Ksh 174,240 Million in 2022.

 Agriculture

 Agriculture is the backbone of Bungoma County and most families rely on crop production and animal rearing.
 The main crops include maize, beans, finger millet, sweet potatoes, bananas, Irish potatoes, and assorted vegetables.
 These are grown primary for subsistence, with the excess sold to meet other family needs.
 On the other hand, the main cash crops include sugar cane, cotton, palm oil, coffee, sunflower, and tobacco.
 Most families integrate livestock production with farming.
 The main livestock kept include cattle, sheep, goats, donkeys, pigs, poultry, and bees.
 Most of this is on a small scale but some farmers also produce milk and poultry products for commercial use.
 Milk farmers sell their milk though cooperative societies, including Sang'alo, Kikai, and Naitiri.

 Manufacturing

 Rai Paper, formerly Pan-African Paper Mills (East Africa) Limited, is one of the largest manufacturing companies in the county.
 The company, which was incorporated in 1969, is based in Webuye Town and manufactures paper products.
 Pan Paper, as it was commonly known, struggled and eventually collapsed in 2009 due to a myriad of factors, including mismanagement.
 In its heyday, Pan Paper was the largest company in Bungoma and employed 5,000 people directly and another 30,000 indirectly.
 Due to its importance to the economy of Webuye Town, the collapse brought the town to its knees, with most businesses shutting down.
 In an effort to revive the company, the government of Kenya privatized it in 2016 and it was bought by Tarlochan Ltd, a subsidiary of Rai Group of Companies, for Ksh 900 million (US$9 million).
 Due to long neglect, the company needed a major overhaul of machinery, with the new owner saying it would cost about Ksh 6 billion (US$60 million) to fully rehabilitate.
 Today, the company is operating on a lower scale and employs about 500 people.

 Nzoia Sugar Company Ltd is the other major manufacturing company in the county.
 Established in 1975, the company serves over 67,000 farmers within and outside of Bungoma County.
 The company's nucleus cane estate covers 3,600 hectares, while the out-grower zone spans over 23,500 hectares.
 Nzoia Sugar has however not provided farmers with a stable source of income.
 Frequent closures, occasioned by mismanagement, huge debts, and failure to pay farmers, who in turn refuse to supply cane, have continued to hinder its operations.

 The other factories and industries in the county include Malakisi Tobacco Leaf Centre, Webuye Heavy Chemicals Industry, and small coffee factories.
 Milk plants and large bread bakeries are also present in the county.